reinierdevalk/abtab/README.md

     $ brew install openjdk
     $ brew link --force openjdk

+In case the `brew link` command returns a message that it was not successful, you can ignore this -- this case is dealt with in [macOS, using Homebrew](#macOS-using-homebrew).

 To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `python@3.12.0` or `openjdk@11.0.1`.

 ### Windows